mzivic7/endcord/README.md

 Posts are treated same as threads in channel tree, but only participated posts will be shown.
 If there are no posts in the forum (this will happen when switching to forum in never opened server), switch to some channel in the same server, (client must subscribe to some channel so discord can send thread list sync).

+### Hiding channels
+Some channels are not hidden in endcord, even tho they are in official client. more info on why in [FAQ](#FAQ).
+Also some servers my not provide an ability to hide channels.
+Thats why in endcord channels can be locally hidden, by selecting channel in channel tree and pressing `Alt+H`.
+Locally hidden channels can be restored by removing them in `hidden_channels.json`, see [Configuration](#configuration) for path.

 ### Theming
 Custom theme path can be provided with `-c [PATH_TO_THEME]` flag or in `config.ini`.
 Theme can also be changed in `config.ini` under section `[theme]`.
 Loading order: argument theme -> `config.ini` theme -> builtin default theme.
 There can be missing settings.
 If theme is not found at provided path, default theme will be written to it.
-If only file name is provided, without `.ini` extension, theme will be searched in `Themes` directory, in the same location where config is.
+If only file name is provided, without `.ini` extension, theme will be searched in `Themes` directory, see [Configuration](#configuration) for path.
 There are 2 default themes: `default` and `better_lines`, they are assumed to be drawn on dark background (preferably black).

 ### Media support